Writing a Temperature-Sensor App on Tock

 Making Your First System Call

-The goal of the sensor application is to sample this chip's internal temperature sensor, and to provide this value to other applications using Tock's Inter-Process Communcation facility.
+The goal of the sensor application is to sample this chip's internal temperature sensor.

 However, an application in Tock runs as an unprivileged process, and as such it